Mark your calendars, Spring Registration opens December 16th! Click here to see what we are offering.

 The Certificate in Landscape Preservation prepares students to work as independent consultants or as part of a nonprofit or government agency team.
 Students will learn how to document, preserve, interpret, and manage landscapes of historic or cultural value, from historic gardens to agricultural sites.

 Landscape preservation is a multidisciplinary field.
-It involves land-use history, public policy and law, horticulture, archaeology, ethnography, and urban and public policy history.
+It involves land-use history, public policy and law, horticulture, archeology, ethnography, and urban and public policy history.
 Lectures, workshops, and roundtable discussions by professionals in the field will complement the formal course structure.
-Students who are already working in historic preservation can take the individual courses that meet their needs.
+Students in the Landscape Preservation program are welcome to take courses from the Historic Preservation program to fulfill elective requirements.

 Landscape Preservation Courses and Curriculum

-- Skill development course in either: Landscape Construction, Methods and Materials, Site Engineering 1 or Horticulture (1 semester course or 2 half semester courses)
+- Skill development course in either: Landscape Construction, Methods and Materials, Site Engineering 1 or Horticulture (3 credits)